sketchboard/blog/_posts/2014-03-06-github-sketchboard.md

 - Export whole diagram or parts of it to GitHub
 - Update README.md file at [GitHub](http://github.com) to refer just updated image.
 GitHub has a nice online editor.

-Naturally GitHub keeps version for images and you can even view the difference directly in GitHub.
+Naturally GitHub keeps versions for image and you can even view the difference directly in GitHub.

 ![View Image Difference at GitHub](/img/github-image-diff.png)